alyssacleland/tressrelief-server/README.md

 The API uses Firebase Authentication for user management.
 Users are created or retrieved via the `/get-or-create-user` endpoint, which integrates with Firebase tokens.

-Currently configured for development with `AllowAny` permissions.
-For production, uncomment the token authentication settings in `settings.py`.

 ## Dependencies

 - **Django**: Web framework